chronicleprotocol/documentation/docs/Developers/Guides/morphoVault.md

 For easier deployment, you can use the [MorphoChainlinkOracleV2Factory](https://github.com/morpho-org/morpho-blue-oracles/blob/main/src/morpho-chainlink/MorphoChainlinkOracleV2.sol).
 A step-by-step guide is available in [Morpho’s documentation](https://docs.morpho.org/curation/tutorials/deploying-oracle/).

 :::warning
     **Before deploying the Morpho Chainlink Adapter using the MorphoChainlinkOracleV2Factory, the target address of the Adapter must be whitelisted (also referred to as "kissed")** by the Chronicle team.
-Otherwise, read access will fail due to whitelist protection.
-This is because Chronicle's oracles are read protected by a whitelist.
-To do so, get in touch with the team by [opening a ticket on Discord](https://discord.com/invite/CjgvJ9EspJ), and check below the details needed for the whitelist.
+Read access will fail if the requesting address is not whitelisted, as Chronicle's oracles are protected by a whitelist.
+To get the address whitelisted, get in touch with the team by [opening a ticket on Discord](https://discord.com/invite/CjgvJ9EspJ), and check below the details needed for the whitelist.
 :::
 ## Getting Read Access for the Adapter